Axial - Founder-led life sciences companies

 Ultimately, companies led by an inspired founder and team have created some of the history’s greatest businesses.
 In life sciences, it’s no different - Genentech, Gilead.
 Financially it means having the clarity and courage to move forward independently and not sell too early and cap upside.
 Imagine if Foundation Medicine didn’t sell?
 How much would it be worth?
 Same for Beckman Instruments?
 As a life sciences investor, giving up ownership raises the bar for the uniqueness of the business model, the vision of the founders, and the overall magnitude of the opportunity.
 There will always be room for more traditional investing especially if firms play a large role in incubation and management.

-Successful founder-driven life sciences investing has to have narrow focus.
+Successful founder-led life sciences investing has to have narrow focus.
 Many of the software firms entering life sciences will probably invest in companies with incremental models and the firms will have less ownership - the returns won’t be there for many of these tourists.
-However, the firms that focus on unique business models led by great inventors and founders will probably make founder-driven life sciences investing work out financially.
-This will create a positive-feedback loop where success begets more success - more founder-driven in life sciences will be backed.
+However, the firms that focus on unique business models led by great inventors and founders will probably make founder-led life sciences investing work out financially.
+This will create a positive-feedback loop where success begets more success - more founder-led in life sciences will be backed.

 Recently, a set of articles have been published from technology and biotechnology VCs: